chrisvogt/gatsby-theme-chrisvogt/theme/README.md

 # gatsby-theme-private-sphere

-The Gatsby theme used on my personal website, located at [www.chrisvogt.me](https://www.chrisvogt.me).
-I'm building this theme to be both a window into my digital activity and a publishing tool for me to share a range of written and digital content.
+The Gatsby blog theme used on my personal website, at [www.chrisvogt.me](https://www.chrisvogt.me).
+This theme is built to be both a window into my online activity and a publishing tool for me to share a range of written and digital content.

+It is possible to customize and reuse this theme, but you will need to bring your own data.
+Examples of the expected data structure are available in the [**mocks**](__mocks__) directory, and your data must be available via URL.

 ## Installation